Chris Slater: Walsall Wood

 Slater joined Midland League side Walsall Wood after being signed by Gary Birch in June 2017.
 He helped the "Prims" to win the Division One title at the end of the 2017–18 season.

 Third spell at Chasetown

 Slater returned again to Chasetown as a player-coach for the 2020–21 season.
 He made five appearances in cup competitions in the 2021–22 season.
+He was still a player-coach at the club in October 2023 and noted that he was now coaching his son.